utah-intro-nlp/utah-intro-nlp.github.io/index.md

 Course description coming soon.

 Through this **website** we will share:
 * [Schedule](https://utah-intro-nlp.github.io/#calendar) & lecture materials (slides, recordings, readings)
 * [FAQ before enrolling](https://utah-intro-nlp.github.io/#faq-before-enrolling)

 Syllabus, announcements, communicating grades, policies, etc. are shared on **Canvas**.
 Communication will be done through **Piazza**.
-You will turn in your assignments to **Gradescope**. **The current page you are on is NOT the syllabus.
+You will turn in your assignments to **Gradescope**.

+**The current page you are on is NOT the syllabus.
 Please review this syllabus carefully – students are responsible for understanding everything there!**

-**
+Many links on this website can be accessed only with your gcloud.utah.edu account.

 ## Calendar